Part of our Databases MCP category.

 What’s Not

-26 GitHub stars.
-The MCP server is young and lightly adopted.
-Compare this to the main GreptimeDB repo (~6,100 stars) — the MCP integration hasn’t yet attracted significant community attention.
-Expect rough edges.
+27 GitHub stars.
+The MCP server remains lightly adopted — one additional star in six weeks.
+Compare this to the main GreptimeDB repo (~6,100 stars) — the MCP integration hasn’t yet attracted significant community attention despite the GA milestone.

 Requires a GreptimeDB instance.
 Unlike some MCP servers that work with widely-deployed services, this one only works with GreptimeDB.
 If you’re not already running GreptimeDB or evaluating it, this server has no standalone utility.